xcp-ng/xcp-ng-org/docs/vms/vms.md

 * We have developed a script that can be run in dom0 to perform the same detection, in case Xen Orchestra's detection logic is not yet available to you.
 See "Am I affected?" above.
 * We are publishing an alert about the vulnerability inside all Xen Orchestra appliances.
 * We alert about this vulnerability at the beginning of our latest newsletter.

-##### Why can't I use XCP-ng Windows PV drivers in production?
-Microsoft have not signed the XCP-ng 9.0 drivers yet.
-Since the drivers can't work outside Windows' test mode, they are not appropriate for production use.

-You may have noticed that the XCP-ng 8.2 Windows drivers can still be used when Secure Boot is disabled.
-This is due to these drivers being signed before Microsoft changed the driver signing rules and forcing 1st-party driver signatures.

-We are actively working with Microsoft to get the drivers signed (which is a slow process).
-An announcement will be made as soon as a Microsoft-signed build is available.

 ##### Related links
 * Xen Project announcement: https://xenbits.xen.org/xsa/advisory-468.html